rsksmart/RSKIPs/IPs/RSKIPxx.md

 If the count of all blocks accumulated by the elected miners is below 4000 (10% of all hashrate), then the multisig is also deactivated.

 To select the Bitcoin public keys for the minpeg multisig, the bitcoinPubkey map is queried.

+## Bridge Interaction with miners

+The bridge must request and receive signatures from the miners in the same way it does with Powpeg pegnatories.
+The extension is TBD.
+It's important that minpeg member identities (RSK addresses) and pegnatories addresses do not overlap, to allow the detection of the signature source.

 ## Rationale